At Pain Psychotherapy Canada, our therapists provide several different treatments for mental health concerns.

 Somatic Attachment Therapy

 A somatic approach to attachment therapy that explores a “deeper understanding of the body’s relationship with developmental and relational wounding and healing”9.
-As a holistic, body-centred approach to attachment trauma the modality will offer your body centered skills and practices to help move you towards healing and connecting with yourself and others9.
+As a holistic, body-centred approach to attachment trauma, the modality will offer body-centred skills and practices to help move them towards healing and connecting with themself and others9.

 ART is a unique approach proven to be effective in treating trauma, PTSD, anxiety, and phobias4.
-It utilizes rapid eye movements to support clients in reprograming how “distressing memories and images are stored in the brain so that they no longer trigger strong physical and emotional reactions”10.
+It utilizes rapid eye movements to help individuals reprogram how “distressing memories and images are stored in the brain so that they no longer trigger strong physical and emotional reactions”10.

 A form of exposure therapy, Radical Exposure Tapping (RET) offers a guided protocol for therapists and their clients to identify and reduce the effects of disturbing memories and traumatic events.
-When engaging in RET with a skilled therapist, clients often report a reduction in difficult emotions and nervous system reactivity related to particular memories and triggers11.
+When engaging in RET with a skilled therapist, individuals often report reduced difficult emotions and nervous system reactivity associated with particular memories and triggers11.

 Anxiety and Depression can cause us to have negative thinking, rumination, fear thoughts, and engage in unhealthy behaviours.
-CBT helps clients learn to challenge and change our negative thinking, while also increasing behaviours that can improve mood and reduce anxiety12.
+CBT helps individuals learn to challenge and change their negative thinking while also increasing behaviours that can improve mood and reduce anxiety12.
 CBT is an extensively researched approach proven to reduce symptoms of anxiety and depression3.

 When we feel anxious, we often avoid what we fear, which could include social situations, certain movements/activities, leaving the house, phobias, necessary medical treatments, and physical sensations.
-Exposure therapy is a proven approach that helps clients gradually approach what they fear with a sense of safety12.
-This approach allows our clients to retrain the brain, widen their world, and live life more fully.
+Exposure therapy is a proven approach that helps individuals gradually approach what they fear with a sense of safety12.
+This approach allows individuals to retrain the brain, widen their world, and live life more fully.

-Prolonged Exposure Therapy has been developed from Cognitive Behavioral Therapy (CBT) and is proven to be very successful in the treatment of trauma related disorders, such as PTSD.
-This highly-researched treatment consists of revisiting traumatic memories and exposure to triggers that the brain perceives as unsafe, long after the trauma has passed13.
+Prolonged Exposure Therapy has been developed from Cognitive Behavioural Therapy (CBT) and is proven to be very successful in the treatment of trauma-related disorders, such as PTSD.
+This highly researched treatment consists of revisiting traumatic memories and exposure to triggers that the brain perceives as unsafe, long after the trauma has passed13.

-We thrive when we can recognize what is most important to us, and take specific steps toward a richer and more meaningful life.
-ACT incorporates mindfulness skills to help clients reduce the negative effects of unhelpful habits, emotions and thoughts, while intentionally moving toward values-based actions that increase health and vitality14.
+We thrive when we can recognize what is most important to us and take specific steps toward a richer and more meaningful life.
+ACT incorporates mindfulness skills to help individuals reduce the negative effects of unhelpful habits, emotions and thoughts, while intentionally moving toward values-based actions that increase health and vitality14.

 Contact us to book your free 20-minute consultation today and begin your healing.